Hello there - I'm Gael.

 - significant life decisions and adjustments.

-Rather than giving advice or defining an overly structured approach I offer a confidential, and compassionate environment - tempered with some down-to-earth humour - where you can identify what feels helpful for you.
+I offer a confidential, and compassionate environment - tempered with some down-to-earth humour - where you can identify what feels helpful for you.

 I also take inspiration from nature in my therapeutic practice - finding it to be both safe and wild - just as our lives can be.
 I try to honour this tension in my work with clients.